DO vs MD; not like choosing your favorite condiment!

 All things considered, MD programs are academically more demanding of their applicants, and MD programs like to see research and publications in an applicant’s file.
 DO programs look for well-rounded individuals that have a diverse list of clinical and volunteer experiences.
 Check out the 2016 MSAR, which you can pick up on Amazon.

-How does schooling differ between DO vs MD programs?
+How do DO vs MD schools differ?

 Whether you choose to pursue a DO vs MD degree, you’ll spend four years in medical school.
 Your residency program will be very similar, ranging from 2-7 years, depending on your specialty.
 In the past, the residency options have been different for DO’s, but the accrediting organizations that oversee the MD and DO residencies are merging, which means all medical students will have the same options when it comes to residency choice after medical school.